Law - Political Science - Administration

 Admission requirements

-Hold a Master 1 degree (or equivalent) with professional experience in employment law.
+Hold a Master's degree (or equivalent) with proven professional experience in labor law.

 A jury will examine each case individually.